Al-Kazimiyya Mosque: Historical background

-The mosque is built on the site of the Qureish cemetery, which was created with the original Round City of Baghdad in 762 AD.
-This cemetery became the burial site of the seventh Twelver imam Musa al-Kadhim in 799 AD, followed by his grandson, the ninth imam Muhammad al-Jawad, in 834 AD.
-The current building dates to the restoration carried out by the Safavid shah Ismail I from 1502–1524.
-It was further ornamented by the Ottoman sultan Suleiman the Magnificent after he conquered Baghdad in 1534.
+The mosque was built on the site of a Quraysh cemetery, which was created with the original Round City of Baghdad in 762 CE.
+The cemetery in an old Arab town named "Shoneezi" (Meaning the Black Grain) was founded by Abbasid Caliph al-Mansur so that members of his family and internment can be buried in it.
+It is generally believed that Zubaidah bint Ja'far and al-Mansur himself were also buried in this location.
+The town, along with its tombs, would become al-Kadhimiya, an area and suburb located north of central Baghdad.
+This cemetery became the burial site of the seventh Twelver imam Musa al-Kadhim in 799, followed by his grandson, the ninth imam Muhammad al-Jawad, in 834 CE.
+The current building dates to the restoration carried out by the Safavid Iranian Shah Ismail I from 1502 to 1524.
+It was further ornamented by the Ottoman Sultan Suleiman the Magnificent after he conquered Baghdad in 1534.
 Since then, it has continued to be kept in a state of good repair.
+Similar to many other Islamic settlements throughout history, settlements throughout time started to develop around the mosque which came to be known as al-Kadhimiyya area.